adarshaacharya/shitcommits/README.md

 </p>

-> ⚠️ Note : Don't use this on your serious projects as it commits the swear words which you probably don't want in your git logs.
+> ⚠️ Note : Don't use this on your serious projects as it commits the swear words which you probably don't want.